Table of Contents Show

 Lower the temperature as soon as the solution is formed.
 This diminishes the possibility of solubility of the solute in the solvent, allowing it to become supersaturated.

-Supersaturated solution refers to a more solute solution that has the capacity to dissolve in a solvent.
+Supersaturated solution refers to a more solute solution that can dissolve in a solvent.

 1.4.
 Crystal Growth